thirawat27/Maroza-Theme/README.md

 ## 📄 License

-This theme is licensed under the MIT License:
+This theme is licensed under the MIT License

 ```